 His General Theory is often viewed as the foundation of modern macroeconomics – the age of “New Economics” where the same core issue of Karl Marx (1818–1883) controls that it is the state that should manage the economy not the private sector to eliminate the business cycle.
 At the time, few senior American economists agreed with Keynes and neither did Roosevelt’s Brains Trust. through most of the 1930s.
 Once economists realized that they could become the master of the world with politicians manipulating society, the majority jumped on board.

 Keynes himself had only very limited participation in all the theoretical debates that followed the publication of the General Theory as he suffered a heart attack in 1937, requiring him to take long periods of rest.
 It has been argued that Keynes’ ideas were hijacked and transformed much closing to Marxism behind the curtain.
 Indeed, looking at the tax rate in the United States rising to 94% by 1945 and the definition of the rich that has migrated downward from $5 million, one must wonder who was the driving force – Marx or Keynes.
-Keynes began to recover in 1939, but Keynes seems to have spent the rest of his life and his professional energies in trying to reverse the socialism and address the practical side of economics.
+Keynes began to recover in 1939, but Keynes seems to have spent the rest of his life and his professional energies in trying to reverse socialism and address the practical side of economics.

 The post-War negotiations with America, and the new international financial order that was presented at Bretton Woods, New Hampshire.
-Keynes’ major work, the General Theory that stressed the possibility of less than full employment could be achieved by government intervention perhaps began to eat at him inside when he saw how government ran with the idea they were justified in any intervention.
+Keynes’ major work, the General Theory that stressed the possibility of less than full employment could be achieved by government intervention perhaps began to eat at him inside when he saw how the government ran with the idea they were justified in any intervention.

 At the 1944 Bretton-Woods Conference, Keynes met with Morgenthau, Roosevelt’s Secretary of the Treasury, and convinced the delegates that his revolutionary ideas would reshape the world.
 Hence, Keynes played a leading role in the creation of the International Monetary Fund and advocated that government could manipulate society into steady full employment.

-Just before his death in 1946, Keynes told Henry Clay, a professor of Social Economics and Adviser to the Bank of England that he hoped that Adam Smith’s “Invisible Hand” would help Britain out of the economic hole it is in: “I find myself more and more relying for a solution of our problems on the invisible hand which I tried to eject from economic thinking twenty years ago.”
+Just before his death in 1946, Keynes told Sir Henry Clay (1883-1954), a professor of Social Economics and Adviser to the Bank of England that he hoped that Adam Smith’s “Invisible Hand” would help Britain out of the economic hole it is in: “I find myself more and more relying for a solution of our problems on the invisible hand which I tried to eject from economic thinking twenty years ago.”

 Keynes made the same mistake as Marx.
-He assumed government was (1) honest, (2) capable of comprehending the economy, and (3) would not be persuaded by lobbyist to bend the rules for them.
-Both Keynes and Marx suffered from the same fate – too much faith in humanity and the failure to comprehend that Adam Smith’s Invisible Hand also applied to government once in possession of that power.
+He assumed the government was (1) honest, (2) capable of comprehending the economy, and (3) would not be persuaded by lobbyists to bend the rules for them.
+Both Keynes and Marx suffered from the same fate – too much faith in humanity and the failure to comprehend that Adam Smith’s Invisible Hand also applied to the government once in possession of that power.